sabry134/-WORKSHOP-Introduction-to-js---Create-your-discord-bot/README.md

 ⚠️ It is important that you do not share your bot's token with anyone.

 Next up, you will have to invite your bot inside a Discord server.
 You have two choices, either you do create your own server or you do join a server that was made by the organizers for the bot tests purposes.
 If you do join the server made by the organizers, feel free to ask for your own category with your own channels, the organizers will gladly do so.

+Additionally, in "Bot" select those 3 options: Presence Intent, Server Intent, Message Content intent.

+⚠️ If you do not do this, your bot won't work as in it won't reply to commands!

 # How do I invite my bot?